SySS-Research/smbcrawler/README.md

 Installation
 ------------

-Install with `python3 -m pip install .` or `pipx install .`.
-Make sure `$HOME/.local/bin` is in your `$PATH`.
+If you require instructions on how to install a Python package, I recommend you make sure you [have `pipx` installed](https://pipx.pypa.io/stable/installation/) and run `pipx install smbcrawler`.

-The `pdftotext` dependency will be built from source during the installation, which requires the poppler C++ headers.
+When building the package from source, the `pdftotext` dependency will be compiled during the installation, which requires the poppler C++ headers.
 On Debian-based systems like Kali or Ubuntu, they can be installed with `apt install libpoppler-cpp-dev`.

+Adding shell completion is highly recommended.
 As a Python app using the `click` library, you can add tab completion to bash, zsh and fish using the [usual mechanism](https://click.palletsprojects.com/en/8.1.x/shell-completion/#enabling-completion).